ahmed-abohmaid/shareme/README.md

   <a href="https://shareme-ahmed-abohmaid.vercel.app " target="_blank">Live Demo</a>
 </p>

-Shareme is a social media app that allows users to upload and share images, as well as browse and search for other users' images.
-It also features Google Authenticator for secure login.
+Shareme is a social media app using: (React, Tailwind CSS, MUI for masonry layout, sanity for backend, and Google Authenticator for sign-in with a Google account).
+You can upload, download, delete, save, and comment on images.
+You will find Dark Mode, smart filter, and smart search.

 ## Screenshots